-- (1) Audit fees are fees for audit services for each of the years shown in this table, including fees associated with the annual audit, services provided in connection with audit of our internal control over financial reporting and audit services provided in connection with other statutory or regulatory filings. - (2) Tax fees are fees for professional services rendered by our auditors for tax compliance, tax planning and tax advice on actual or contemplated transactions. - Other fees are fees for professional services other than audit or tax related fees, rendered in connection with our business activities; such fees in 2017 were mainly related to implementation of new accounting standards and in 2016 were mainly related to the rights offering.
+(1) Audit fees are fees for audit services for each of the years shown in this table, including fees associated with the annual audit, services provided in connection with audit of our internal control over financial reporting and audit services provided in connection with other statutory or regulatory filings.

+- (2) Tax fees are fees for professional services rendered by our auditors for tax compliance, tax planning and tax advice on actual or contemplated transactions. - Other fees are fees for professional services other than audit or tax related fees, rendered in connection with our business activities; such fees in 2018 were mainly related to implementation of new accounting systems and in 2017 were mainly related to implementation of new accounting standards.

-Plicies and Procedures
+Policies and Procedures

-Our Audit Committee has adopted a policy and procedures for the approval of audit and non-audit services rendered by our principal accountants, Kost Forer Gabbay & Kasierer, a Member of Ernst & Young Global and other members of Ernst & Young Global.
+Our Audit Committee has adopted a policy and procedures for the approval of all audit and non-audit services rendered by our principal accountants, Kost Forer Gabbay & Kasierer, a Member of Ernst & Young Global and other members of Ernst & Young Global.
 The policy generally requires the Audit Committee's approval of the scope of the engagement of our principal accountants or on an individual engagement basis.
-The policy prohibits retention of our principal accountants to perform the prohibited non-audit functions defined in Section 201 of the Sarbanes-Oxley Act of 2002 or the rules of the SEC, and also considers whether proposed services are compatible with the independence of the public auditors.